 The time specified in the notice as the time after which expressions of interest cannot be submitted has to be at least 14 days after the notice is first published in the newspaper as part of giving Statewide public notice.

-23. Choice of acceptable tenderers
+23. Rejecting and accepting expressions of interest to be acceptable tenderer

 (1) An expression of interest is required to be rejected unless it is submitted at a place, and within the time, specified in the notice.